Auckland, New Zealand: Helpful Travel Tips For Your Trip

 A Maori carving to welcome you to the Auckland Airport

 Helpful tip: I withdraw a little bit of money from an ATM at the airport so that I have cash on hand for transportation to my destination whether it be the bus, taxi, or shuttle.
 It’s always handy to have the currency of the country you are entering rather than foreign currency so you can get to where you need to go.
 You may want to take out a larger sum of money in one go to avoid so many fees but I have a Charles Schwab account that does not charge me any ATM fees worldwide.
 It helps to have a debit card with that doesn’t charge fees or has less.
-My other bank account through Chase charges me $5 when traveling out of the country.
+My other bank account through Chase charges me $5 when travelling out of the country.

 Getting around: The Link bus is the easiest way to get around Auckland.
 Look for the red, green, or yellow buses.
 It’s the most budget-friendly way to get around.
 Uber now exists in Auckland so if you’d rather not take the bus or are in a rush, download the Uber App (for first time users, get a discount off your first ride by using my referral code: uberrtwgirl).